kimmeyh/spamfilter/0dev_prompts.md

 Can you help draft the code for review in the files Any code that should be removed should be commented out and not deleted.
 Do not remove any commented out code.
-When complete, update the memory-bank/* files and README.md
+Do not update 0dev_prompts.md When complete, update the memory-bank/* files and README.md

 ----------